The Skagway News: History

-The present-day Skagway News was first established in 1978 by William J. "Jeff" Brady.
-It merged from 1978 to 1979 with the Haines-based Chilkat Valley News to form the Lynn Canal News, and then resumed publishing as a separate paper in 1982.

-Larry Persily, whose friend had founded the paper, acquired it in April 2019.
+Larry Persily, a friend of Brady, acquired the News in April 2019.
 That same year, Persily sought to give the newspaper away to a new owner for free.
 Persily chose Melinda Munson and Gretchen Wehmhoff, two women from Chugiak, Alaska, to take over the paper.
-Munson and Wehmhoff took over March 3, 2020, just days before a state of emergency due to the COVID-19 pandemic was officially declared.

-In October 2023, Munson left the paper.
-Wehmhoff is now the sole publisher.
+Munson and Wehmhoff took over on March 3, 2020, just days before a state of emergency due to the COVID-19 pandemic was officially declared.
+Munson left the paper at some point.
+In May 2026, Tommy and Patricia Wells, a husband-and-wife team, took over the publication from Wehmhoff.